wubangyi/Disaster-Response-Project/README.md

 nltk.download(['punkt', 'wordnet', 'averaged_perceptron_tagger'])

 ## Project Motivation
 This project was done to complete the Udacity Data Scientitst Nanodegree.
-Using Figure Eight's data by applying ETL, ML Pipeline, NLP etc to classify the disaster messages.
+Using Figure Eight's data by applying ETL, ML Pipeline, NLP etc to classify the disaster messages.This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data

-## Project Information
-In this project, i used two main dataset (messages, and categories) from Figure Eight about Disaster Response.
-I applyed ETL process, Machine Learning Pipline, NLP to build a RandomForest Model to classify disaster messages.

 ## App Description
 In this project, it contains three main folders: